swch/strivve-docs-nextjs/src/pages/integrations/sources/index.md

 | sms                            | Delivered via text message to mobile device.
 | test                           | Originated from internal testing framework or tool.

-One of the pre-defined Type property values must be selected.
+One of the above pre-defined property values must be selected.
 If a value provided does not match, an error will be logged to the web console, and the reporting output will state “unknown” in the specified field.

 ### Source Category
 The **Why**.
 Defines the purpose or intent behind the interaction.